Sunset and Passing Storm

 This imposing and strikingly beautiful large tondo by Otto Rogers is at once contemplative, spiritual and uplifting.
 The prominent Canadian abstract artist was well known for his exquisite use of colour and form in his paintings, mixed media and sculptural work that re-imagined the prairie landscape he grew up in.

 This tondo (Italian for round) interprets the colours of a sunset in a stormy sky—moody passages of green and black intersect with the brown landscape against a mauve backdrop.
-Saskatchewan born Rogers (1935-2019) was recognized by the NY art critic, Clement Greenberg as a ‘big attack’ painter early in his career and stated that his artwork showed a ‘fullness of inspiration.’
+Rogers was recognized by the NY art critic, Clement Greenberg, as a ‘big attack’ painter early in his career and stated that his artwork showed a ‘fullness of inspiration.’
 A devout follower of the Baha’i faith, Rogers did not view art as simply a ‘decorative thing.’